marcelm/cutadapt/README.md

 * At least 25% faster processing of .csfasta/.qual files due to faster parser.
 * Between 10% and 30% faster writing of gzip-compressed output files.
 * Support 5' adapters in color space, even when no primer trimming is requested.
+* Add the `--info-file' option, which has a line for each found adapter.

 v1.1
 ----